wpilibsuite/frc-docs/source/docs/software/labView/resources/local-and-global-variables-in-labview-for-frc.rst

 .. image::images/local-and-global-variables-in-labview-for-frc/4.png

-…And then read in each iteration of the Vision Processing VI:
+… And then read in each iteration of the Vision Processing VI:

 .. image::images/local-and-global-variables-in-labview-for-frc/5.png